Magnetism is an Irresistible Force.

 Seven Skills for Job Hunting Like a Pro!

-Job hunting like a pro is about attracting new interviews and building relationships through networking.
-Master these steps and you will be successful in your search.
+Successful job hunting is about securing interviews and building relationships through networking.
+Master these steps, and you’ll be well on your way to a successful job search.

-1. Start Reading: Select magazines and articles related to your job interest and read them for specific details.
-Find out what's going on in the industry and the companies you've targeted.
-Learn the latest trends and news about the top people.
+1. Start Reading: Select magazines and articles relevant to your field of interest and dive into them for specific insights.
+Stay informed about industry trends, news, and developments at the companies you're targeting, and learn about key industry leaders.

-2. Get Organized: You should keep a diary and take notes on what you've learned and the people you’ve identified to contact.
-Develop a schedule and map your plan of attack.
+2. Get Organized: Keep a diary and take notes on what you've learned, including key contacts you've identified.
+Develop a schedule and outline your plan of action to stay organized and on track.

 4. Sell Your Talents: Your talent(s) is the product and you must market your product (you).
 Learn how to sell your talents—that’s essential.
 The best product in the world will never sell if it is not marketed properly.
 You will not get hired unless you demonstrate how your talents/skills will benefit the employer.